 Click here for the one page information sheet that I hand out on the first day of class.

 Exploration of the solid Earth, its atmosphere and oceans, and the Earth's place in the solar system.
 Geology 8T is part of the Liberal Studies elementary subject matter program for students who are preparing to be K-8 teachers in California.
 This class explores the natural science portion of the curriculum through classroom-ready activities that emphasize investigation.
 You should come out of this class with a sound knowledge of general Earth Science, the processes of science, and ideas and materials to use in your own classroom settings.
 Laboratory three hours.
 Prerequisite: GEOL 8; may be taken concurrently.

 The class is taught through hands-on activities.
 The course material is designed to be learned in class, therefore it is essential that you attend all classes.
 Many of the activities you will do are appropriate for children in K-8 classrooms, however, we will tackle them at a higher intellectual level.
 The only text for this class is the Geology 8T lab manual, available in the bookstore.
 You must bring it to class each week.
-I post notes for each activity on your Class Schedule Page (click on the topic) to supplement what is included in your manual.
-Alternatively, you can go to the Lab Notes Page for the same links.
-It is helpful to read these notes as well as the activity guides in your manual before you come to class.
+Additional information about each lab topic is available through links on the Lab Information Page (click on the topic) to supplement what is included in your manual.

 Grading will be broken down as follows:

 All worksheets should be turned in prior to leaving lab.You may discuss your thinking about the worksheets with each other but your answers should be written individually –> identical answers constitute plagiarism and all involved will receive a zero for that question.

-Late assignments may be turned in no later than the BEGINNING of the following lab period.
+Late worksheets must be turned in no later than the BEGINNING of the following lab period.